flutter/website/src/testing/integration-tests/migration.md

 In `flutter_driver`, you use the `driver.tap` method to perform a tap over a widget using a finder.

-To verify that a widget is not displayed, you use the `waitForAbsert` method.
+To verify that a widget is not displayed, you use the `waitForAbsent` method.

 <?code-excerpt "test_driver/main_test.dart (Test2)"?>
 ```dart